Pekalongan Regency: Wajik Kletik

 Wajik Kletik is some kind of cake with diamond shape made from glutinous rice plus brown sugar and grated coconut mixed together.

 Kopi Tahlil

 Kopi tahlil is made from a blend of pure coffee with spices like ginger, cardamom, cloves, cinnamon, pandanus leaves, lemongrass, and nutmeg.

 Apem Kesesi

 Apem kesesi is made from rice flour and palm/red sugar, the food was famous in pekalongan surrounding areas particularly in the western part up to the Comal, because it also markets to Comal traditional markets.
 Many people also recognize this food as Apem Comal.

 Usek Krenyes

 Is a typical food Paninggaran a type of cracker made from tapioca flour and fried using river sand which of course has also been cleaned.
 "Krenyes" in Indonesian is a spice up on the usek.
 There are two variants of taste, namely spicy and sweety.

 Ondhol

 Namely a kind of food typical of Paninggaran which is made from grated cassava.

+Bothok Pecel

+It's typical simple food from vegetables with corn and grated coconut.
+PECEL= grated spinach, winged bean, bean sprouts etc, mixed with chili sauce.

+Kroco

+Kroco is freswater snail boiled with natural spices and served with chili sauce, they are eaten with a small bamboo stick.